Desktop Schools Popup

 6.1.2 The 504 Team will consider the nature of the disabling condition, how it affects the student’s education and the nature of the educational program and related aids and services needed.

 6.2 The Section 504 Plan will be written and a copy will be given to the parent or guardian, or the adult student for review prior to implementation.
 A copy of the Notice of Procedural Safeguards form will be attached.
-Staff who will be responsible for implementing any portion(s) of the plan, including, but not limited to instructional, clerical, transportation and/or food services staff, will be informed of
+Staff who will be responsible for implementing any portion(s) of the plan, including, but not limited to instructional, clerical, transportation and/or food services staff, will be informed of their responsibilities under the plan and given a copy of the plan (or relevant portions of the plan).
+The plan will then be implemented as written.

 7. Record-keeping